RiddhikChaudhuri/twitterscraper/README.md

 **  Gives all privileges to the new user on the newly created database **

 	grant all on twitter_scraper.* to 'springuser'@'%';

+** Create the Image directory for storing images and update below-mentioned property in the application.properties **

+	image.directory